Dangers of healthcare data collection

 That’s too personal

 This begs the question, how personal is too personal?
 The answer here is unclear due to individual preferences.
 Our daily lives are becoming more and more technologically connected – and we love it.
 Things like smart home devices and wearables are making users’ lives easier and often provide useful information.
 But just because we want to know this information, doesn’t mean we want others to know it as well.
 Take Fitbit for example.
 Fitbit has over 28 million active users who use their devices and the information they provide to live healthier lives.
 Back in November, Fitbit was acquired by Google – surprise, surprise – and many users expressed privacy concerns about yet another data pool the tech giant would have on them.
 Bruce Lee, a senior contributor at Forbes, comically explained the potential for further ad-targeting, saying, “Waiting for the day that your device will say, ‘You’ve been on the toilet for a really long time, and your heart rate seems to increase periodically.
 Here are a bunch of stool softeners that you can buy.’”
 While this may be a humorous exaggeration, it’s also not hard to imagine.
-Lifestyle data, medical information, demographics, and more are all overlapping to present companies with a wholistic view of you as an individual.
+Lifestyle data, medical information, demographics, and more are all overlapping to present companies with a holistic view of you as an individual.

 Insurance and employment